On Nontrivial Winning and Losing Parameters of Schmidt Games: Set-up and Introduction: Schmidt Games

 \begin{lem} \cite{S} \begin{itemize} \item[\rm(a)] If $S$ is dense, then $D(S)$ contains the set with equality if $S$ is countable (see Figure~\ref{Fig:Data1}).

 \item[\rm(b)] If $S\subsetneq\R$, then $D(S)$ is contained in the set with equality if the complement of $S$ is countable (see Figure~\ref{Fig:Data2}). \end{itemize} \end{lem}

-There are only four sets which were known to coincide with $D(S)$ for some $S$: $\emptyset$, $\check D$, $\hat D$, and $I$.
-Our goal with this project was to find some set $S$ such that $\check D \subsetneq D(S) \subsetneq \hat D$ and to completely describe $D(S)$.
-It is worth noting that this problem was investigated in an earlier PRIMES paper, which investigated sets relating to particular decimal expansions \cite{KZT}.
-In the aforementioned paper, some nontrivial statements about Schmidt diagrams were obtained, but no $D(S)$ different from the four diagrams discussed above was completely described.
+There are only four sets that are known to coincide with $D(S)$ for some $S$: $\emptyset$, $\check D$, $\hat D$, and $I$.
+It is clear that this is far not the complete list of the possible Schmidt diagrams, see \cite{F} for an example of the set which is proven to have a nontrivial diagram, however, no diagram $D(S)$ different from the four diagrams discussed above was completely described.
+It is worth noting that the problem of completely describing a nontrivial Schmidt diagram was investigated in an earlier PRIMES paper \cite{KZT}, which investigated sets relating to particular decimal expansions.

+In this paper, we partially describe the nontrivial Schmidt diagrams of two families of sets, and make some conjectures about their precise form.